chihyang/CPP_Primer/chap02/README.md

 ##Exercise 2.23

-> Given a pointer p, can you determine whether p points to a valid object?
+> Given a pointer _p_, can you determine whether _p_ points to a valid object?
 If so, how?
 If not, why not?

 ##Exercise 2.24

-> Why is the initialization of p legal but that of lp illegal?
+> Why is the initialization of _p_ legal but that of _lp_ illegal?
 ```cpp
 int i = 42;
 void *p = &i;